-Definition - WBS A Work Breakdown Structure (WBS) is used for estimating the project scope by breaking it down into easily manageable components, or bites.
-WBS is the hierarchical list of project’s phases, tasks and milestones.
+A Work Breakdown Structure (WBS) is used for estimating the project scope by breaking it down into easily manageable components, or bites.
+WBS is the hierarchical list of project’s phases, tasks, and milestones.

-A WBS also provides the basis for detailed duration and cost estimating.
-It gives accuracy in estimating a project by calculating how much time and effort is required to accomplish a task or activity, thereby aggregating to estimate effort required to complete a superior component in the hierarchy.
+A WBS also provides the basis for a detailed duration and cost estimates.
+It gives accuracy in estimating a project by calculating how much time and effort is required to accomplish a task or activity, thereby aggregating to estimate the effort required to complete a superior component in the hierarchy.

 Following estimation techniques are commonly used in estimating a project scope:-

-Top-down estimating: This technique is very useful in estimating the project when only high level requirements are known in a project and it is then decomposed progressively into smaller activities and work-packets.
+This technique is very useful in estimating the project when only high-level requirements are known in a project and it is then decomposed progressively into smaller activities and work-packets.
 For example, activity excavation is broken top-down into activities ‘Pouring concrete’ and ‘Cure and strips formation’.

-Bottom-up estimating: This technique is used when requirements are known at a discrete level where the smaller work pieces are then aggregated to estimate the entire project.
+This technique is used when requirements are known at a discrete level where the smaller workpieces are then aggregated to estimate the entire project.
 This is usually used when the information is only known in smaller pieces.
-For example, lower level activities as building ‘Walls’, ‘Flooring’, ‘Roofing’, ‘Doors & windows’ may be individually estimated to arrive at duration required to complete ‘External Construction’.
+For example, lower-level activities as building ‘Walls’, ‘Flooring’, ‘Roofing’, ‘Doors & windows’ may be individually estimated to arrive at duration required to complete ‘External Construction’.

 WBS for a House Construction Project

-The project is broken down into activities which is further decomposed into sub tasks or sub activities.
+The project is broken down into activities which are further decomposed into sub-tasks or sub-activities.
 The tasks done to complete the project are called activities.
 An activity is the lowest level subset in the project phase that is executed to accomplish a component of the project.
 Following is a WBS example for the construction of a House:

-Begin by listing the high level activities (called summary tasks) required to do the project.
-Start mapping the lower level pieces or activities in hierarchy to the summary tasks.
-The high level activities (summary tasks) to construct a house are:
+Begin by listing the high-level activities (called summary tasks) required to do the project.
+Start mapping the lower-level pieces or activities in the hierarchy to the summary tasks.
+The high-level activities (summary tasks) to construct a house are:

 - External Construction